 - 2018: screen and donate eyeglasses to 2’000 children.

 - 2019: screen and donate eyeglasses to 2’000 children, return to the schools visited in 2017.

-IN TWO SCHOOLS OF RIO DE JANEIRO, WITH 60 MEDICAL STUDENTS AND 6 VOLUNTEER DOCTORS
+IN TEN SCHOOLS OF RIO DE JANEIRO, WITH 200 VOLUNTEER STUDENTS & 80 DOCTORS

-During every action some of our Swiss team members travel to Rio and join forces with our Brazilian volunteers on the field.
+Our Swiss team members are elected annually and takes care of all the administrative and logistical aspects.
+Once a year, members travel to Rio and join forces with our Brazilian volunteers on the field.
 This promotes a culture of international collaboration to attain health development goals.

 Our coordinator in Rio de Janeiro is the link between escolhares, the schools and the schoolchildren’s parents.
 To recruit local volunteers, we’ve established partnerships with local medical students’ associations.
 In turn, our ophthalmologists are recruited thanks to partnerships with university hospitals of Rio.